 - Cleaning Cloth

-- Scraper or Spatula (avoid metal utensils)
+- Scraper or Spatula (avoid metal utensils – they can damage your oven)

-After the paste has dried, use a wet sponge or towel to wipe it away.
 After removing as much as you can, spray the inside of your oven with distilled white vinegar.
-If you don’t have a spray bottle a damp cloth soaked in vinegar will work as well.
+If you don’t have a spray bottle, a damp cloth soaked in vinegar will also work.

-Damp a cloth with warm water and wipe away any leftover vinegar, scraping away any hard bits that might not have come off previously.
-I recommend not using a metal utensil for this only because it can scratch the inside of your oven.
+I that you don’t use a metal utensil for this only because it can scratch the inside of your oven.
 This shouldn’t affect the function of the oven but it won’t look as pretty when you finish.

 To finish, wipe away the residual hard pieces that you just scraped off the surface using a damp cloth and appreciate the shine of your fresh oven!

-Just like your kitchen knives or mixing bowls, your oven is a tool and needs to be cleaned regularly.
-Unlike other types of cookware, it doesn’t need to be cleaned after each use.
-I recommend cleaning your oven about once or twice a month depending on how messy your oven gets.
-Normally I’ll start the process before I go to sleep because I won’t be baking anything overnight anyways.
+Normally I’ll start the process before I go to sleep because I won’t be baking anything overnight anyway.
 It’s also really satisfying to scrape the paste away in the morning and start the day on a productive note with a clean oven!